Skip to main content

 Your metabolic function is a parallel system, operating like a highly efficient factory.
 Insulin is the factory’s logistics manager, ensuring that every cell receives the fuel it needs.
 When you consume carbohydrates, they are broken down into glucose, raising blood sugar levels.

 In response, the pancreas releases insulin, which directs that glucose into muscle and liver cells for immediate use or storage.
 The sensitivity of your cells to insulin’s signal is a critical measure of metabolic health.
-High means the process works smoothly.
+High insulin sensitivity means the process works smoothly.

 Low insulin sensitivity, or insulin resistance, means the cells are deafening to the signal, forcing the pancreas to shout louder by producing even more insulin.
 This is where the systems begin to intersect in a meaningful way.
 Elevated levels of cortisol, from chronic stress, can interfere with insulin signaling, contributing to resistance.
-Simultaneously, low are associated with an increase in visceral fat, the metabolically active fat that further disrupts insulin function and fuels inflammation.
+Simultaneously, low testosterone levels are associated with an increase in visceral fat, the metabolically active fat that further disrupts insulin function and fuels inflammation.

 The Power and the Boundary of Lifestyle